kubevela/kubevela.github.io/docs/contributor/code-contribute.md

 - The pull request description must include `Closes #<issue number>` or `Fixes #<issue number>`.
 - To avoid regressions, the pull request should include tests that replicate the fixed bug.
-- If this pull request fixes a bug that needs to backport releases, you can add `backport release-x.x` label to automatically backport this PR to release-x.x branch.
+- Generally, we will maintain the last 2 releases for bugfix.
+You should add `backport release-x.x` label or comment `/backport release-x.y` for the releases contained the bug, github bot will automatically backport this PR to the specified release branch after PR merged.
+If there're any conflicts, you should cherry-pick it manually.

 ## Code review